 Our bachelor's and master's programs emphasize entrepreneurship, innovative business analysis, experiential learning, and real-world results — all with a commitment to transforming the world of business into one that places the dignity of the human being at the center of business.Learn About Our Academic Programs

-The Master of Science in Business Analysis (MSBA) is a program in business for liberal arts and STEM majors that can be completed in less than one year.
+Designed for liberal arts and STEM majors, the Master of Science in Business (MSB) is a program that can be completed in less than one year.
 Our intensive curriculum explores the necessary language, skills, tools, and processes to accelerate your career in business, government, or the not-for-profit sector.

 This is a professional degree that prepares clergy for effective and efficient parish, church and diocesan leadership and management.
 The 30-credit degree consists in a one-week on-campus intensive immersion session and the balance of the coursework online.